roydejong/upload-buddy/README.md

 **On success:** Your endpoint should respond with a `200 OK` if the upload was successful.
 You may include the final file URL as plain-text in your response.

 **On failure:** Your endpoint should return any non-200 status code.
 You may include a plain-text error message in the response body that will be shown to the user.

+### Form integration
+This field is ideal for form integration.